skip to Main Content

 To speed things up, gather all the necessary documentation before starting the loan application process, including financial statements, proof of income, Plano, photos of the property, and other relevant information.

-Costa Rica has several lending institutions, including banks and private lenders.
-Consider the terms and conditions, interest rates, and reputation of each lender to choose the one that’s right for you.
+1. Choose a Lender: Costa Rica has several lending institutions, including banks and private lenders.
+Consider each lender’s terms and conditions, interest rates, and reputation to choose the right one.

-The lender will review your loan application and determine whether you are approved for the loan.
+3. Wait for Approval: The lender will review your loan application and determine whether you are approved.

 Gap Equity Loans